baleinesurseine/dockerhook/README.md

 as described in the default.json file in the /config directory.

 In order to avoid inconsistencies, the scripts cannot run concurrently.
-The pending POST request are queued in a waiting queue.
+The pending POST requests are queued in a waiting queue.

-To avoid attacks, the waiting queue has a maximum size.
+To avoid attacks, the waiting queue has a limited size.
+The size limit is set in the environment variable process.env.WQUEUE, defaulting to 10.
 All POST requests exceeding the waiting queue size are rejected with a http 500 status, and lost.

 The POST request are answered immediately with a http 204 status (no data returned).